-Looking back on Wednesday’s predictions, we did pretty well; Jay Clarke beat Santillan as expected, and Betfair Traders will have made a nice early profit there if backing Clarke from the start, as he broke the Aussie’s serve in the opening games of the match, and then held his own to lead 2-0.
+Looking back on Wednesday’s predictions, we did pretty well; Jay Clarke beat Santillan as expected, and traders will have made a nice early profit there if backing Clarke from the start, as he broke the Aussie’s serve in the opening games of the match, and then held his own to lead 2-0.
 Pavic couldn’t beat King though, however those who took the advice that it wouldn’t be a straight sets victory for King could well have traded a nice profit by backing Pavic at the start of the second set, which he won comfortably 6-2.

 Onto today, and we’re going to be looking ahead at one of the Quarter Final matches in Monte Carlo and likewise from clay courts of Tunisia on the Challenger Tour.

 Nishikori vs Cilic – Monte Carlo Masters 1000

 A really interesting matchup this, Cilic is playing half injured and Nishikori is playing his first Masters 1000 after returning from a long time out with injury.
 I do however think this, Nishikori has looked back to his best in patches this week, i think he looks, fast, strong and hitting the ball extremely cleanly.
 Cilic i think has looked sluggish, and if Verdasco wasn’t basically playing on one leg, I think the Spaniard would have been the Cilic comfortably in the last round.
 Nishikori leads the head to head 7-6, and as one their only meeting on clay, back in 2014 in Barcelona.
 Cilic has won the pair’s last 3 meetings today though, although one of those (Wimbledon 2016) Cilic won due to Nishikori having to retire injured.